mfornace/nupack-docs-dev/sources/design.md

 ### Library

 A [library constraint](definitions.md#hard-constraints) forces a concatenated list of domains to have sequences drawn from a concatenated list of libraries.
 Each library contains a set of alternative sequences of equal length.
-A `Library` constraint is specified as:
+A `Library` hard constraint is specified as:

 - Define one or more libraries of alternative sequences of uniform length.
 - Specify a list of domains for concatentation; alternatively, specify a target strand